jkedra/jkedra.github.io/_python/pyenv.md

 The command `pyenv global precendence_list` is worth some explanation:
 It set up search path for python programs.
-Say you have installed `youtube-dl` in 3.7.2.
-If you call it with `python youtuble-dl` the python version used will be
+Say you have installed `youtube-dl` in 3.13.0.
+If you call it with `python youtule-dl` the python version used will be